nanvel/blog/2017/11/trading.md

 ### Psychology

+If smart people would be able to be consistently profitable in trading, we would have many rich people.

+*Loss aversion* is the observation that human beings experience losses asymmetrically more severely than equivalent gains.
+Each next win gives less sattisfaction.
+Each loss adds to pain of previous loses.
+Negative emotions have a stronger impact than positive ones.
+According to one study, the pain of losing $100 still outweighs the happiness of gaining $240.

+It is difficult to accept own mistakes and change.

 > Trading becomes easy once a trader learns to ignore her own personal opinions, stops trying to be right, stops focusing on making money, and instead focuses on the process of trading.
 >
 > The Tao of Trading by Simon Ree

+Trading requires large time investments in experiments.

+> Repetition can be boring or tedious - which is why so few people ever master anything.
+>
+> Hal Elrod

 Focus on enjoying (and getting good at) the process, without having any specific objectives in mind, the outcomes will be all-the-more rewarding.